xvitaly/mhed/docs/source/using-application.rst

 Select a text file using the standard OS dialog and click the **Save** button.

-.. index:: hosts editor, hosts file encoding
+.. index:: hosts file encoding
 .. _usage-encoding:

 Hosts file encoding